|Follow PSU Wrestling:||Follow @PennStateWREST|

-Four years later, the wrestling landscape across the nation has changed as Penn State has claimed a string of NCAA and Big Ten titles, all while crowning numerous individual champions and maintaining the highest academic standards.
+On April 17, 2009, Penn State named national wrestling legend Cael Sanderson as its 12th head wrestling coach and immediately the nation looked East.
+Since that time, the wrestling landscape across the country has changed as Penn State has claimed five NCAA and Big Ten titles, all while crowning numerous individual champions and maintaining the highest of academic standards.

-A career begun in the Midwest...
-Then just 29 years old, Sanderson came to Penn State after three very productive years as the head coach at his alma mater.
+A career begun in the Midwest...At just 29 years old, Sanderson came to Penn State after three very productive years as the head coach at his alma mater, Iowa State.
 Sanderson's teams did not finish any lower than fifth at the NCAA Championships and he never had a wrestler not qualify for nationals, getting 30 of 30 grapplers through to the championship tournament.

 After graduating from ISU in 2002, Sanderson spent 2003 and 2004 as a special assistant in the athletic department at Iowa State before joining the ISU coaching staff as an assistant coach in 2004-05.
 He was promoted to the assistant head coach position the next year and then became the Cyclones' head coach for the 2006-07 season.

 In 2007, during Sanderson's rookie campaign, he led ISU to a 13-3 dual meet record and the first of three straight Big 12 Championships.
-An NCAA Runner-Up finish in Detroit capped off a wildly successful year as the Cyclones crowned one national champion and Sanderson was honored as Big 12 Coach of the Year, National Rookie Coach of the Year and National Coach of the Year.
+An outstanding NCAA runner-up finish in Detroit capped off a wildly successful year as the Cyclones crowned one national champion and Sanderson was honored as Big 12 Coach of the Year, National Rookie Coach of the Year and National Coach of the Year.
 The next year, Sanderson led ISU to a 16-4 dual meet mark, another Big 12 title and a fifth place finish at nationals.
 Iowa State's seven All-Americans in 2008 were the most at the school since 1993.

 A move East and a rapid ascent...His first season at Penn State was solid.
 Sanderson led Penn State to a 13-6-1 dual meet record, much improved over the prior year's 8-12-2 mark.
-After a year outside the top ten, Sanderson led the Lions back to their place among the nation's elite with a ninth place finish at the NCAA Championships and a No. 10 final dual meet ranking from the NWCA Coaches.
-Sanderson picked up three more All-Americans (including a national finalist) and a Big Ten Champion (in younger brother Cyler Sanderson).
+After a year outside the Top 10, Sanderson led the Lions back to their place among the nation's elite with a ninth place finish at the NCAA Championships and a No. 10 final dual meet ranking from the NWCA Coaches.
+Sanderson picked up three more All-Americans (including a national finalist) and a Big Ten Champion in younger brother, Cyler Sanderson.

-A coaching career born of the most storied collegiate wrestling career ever...
-As a wrestler, Sanderson established himself as the most dominant collegiate competitor in NCAA history.
+A coaching career after the most storied collegiate wrestling career ever...To this day, Sanderson is considered the most dominant collegiate competitor in NCAA history.
 In four years, Sanderson never lost.
-From 1999-2002, Sanderson posted a 159-0 career record (going 39-0, 40-0, 40-0 and 40-0); won four individual National Championships; won four Most Outstanding Wrestler awards at the NCAA Championships (the only wrestler in NCAA history to do so); became the first freshman in NCAA history to win the O.W. honor and won three Dan Hodge Trophies as the nation's best collegiate wrestler (also a collegiate first).
+From 1999-2002, Sanderson posted a 159-0 career record (going 39-0, 40-0, 40-0 and 40-0); won four individual National Championships; won four Most Outstanding Wrestler awards at the NCAA Championships (the only wrestler in NCAA history to do so); became the first freshman in NCAA history to win the Outstanding Wrestler honor and won three Dan Hodge Trophies as the nation's best collegiate wrestler (also a collegiate first).
 He wrestled his first three years at 184 and then moved to 197 as a senior.